What’s so special about this place?

 AHF support: Cold Spots Grant; Challenge Fund Grant; advice and support

-Where is the project at now?
+How is the building used now?

 How did the AHF help?